Codrineye/Codrineye-s-TPT2-Compendium/TPT2 Scripting/README.md

 [Version 2.0.0](./Codrineye's%20TowerTesting/README.md)

-This package handles all movement needed to enter dificulties and regions for TowerTesting.<br>
+This package handles all movement needed to enter dificulties and regions for TowerTesting in Endless mode.<br>
-Please keep in mind that the script does not know what region or difficulty you're on, nor does it try to interact with blueprint.
+Please keep in mind that the script does not know what region or difficulty you're on, nor does it try to interact with blueprints.
 This is purely for movement automation, not for entire TowerTesting automation.<br>
 For script comments and easier script customization, import the scripts [source code](./Codrineye's%20TowerTesting/README.md).

 ```